YASWANTH5048/Soil-Farming-Agent/README.md

 - Admin panel for updating information.

 ## Technologies Used
-- HTML, CSS, JavaScript
+- HTML, CSS, Bootstrap, JavaScript
 - Firebase for authentication and database management

 ## System Architecture

-- The system consists of a frontend built with HTML, CSS, and JavaScript.
+- The system consists of a frontend built with HTML, CSS, Bootstrap and JavaScript.
 - Firebase is used for backend services including authentication and database.